MARMOTatZJU/drl-based-trajectory-tracking/README.md

 ## Testing

-This project utilizes *pytest* for testing.
+This project utilizes *pytest* for Python testing.
 To launch testing, run in command line:

 ```bash
 pytest
 ```

+CPP testing is performed through *gtest* immediately after building.
+Please refer to [./sdk/README.md](SDK-README for detail).

 ### Contribute to Documentation